DisasterMaster19/Worm/README.md

 Click/Drag the mouse to control Mr. Wormy Face

-# Changelog
-View the changes to the game here:

-# 1.0.0
+# Installation

-Game Released!
+Windows:

+Download and extract the zip file for your computer Open Worm.exe

+MacOS:

+Download and extract the zip file for your computer Open Worm.app